nanashi07/cv/README.md

 - Verification technical solution, includes:
   - Performance of the logging library.
   - Performance of JSON serialization
-  - Svailability and performance of MySQL (MGR) and its alternatives (Galera/XtraDB) on cloud services.
+  - Availability and performance of MySQL (MGR) and its alternatives (Galera/XtraDB) on cloud services.
   - Asynchronized process performance.
 - Intranet environment planning and construction.
 - Management of cloud environment.
-- CI/CD planning and implementationa
+- CI/CD planning and implementation
 - Sharing and technical training

 ### Leader of Engineers @*Dingok*